Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

 As you can immediately see, the response contains a range of useful information.
 From `videoDetails`, you can extract the video title, duration, author, view count, thumbnails, and other relevant metadata.
 This includes most of the stuff you will find on the video page, with the exception of likes, dislikes, channel subscribers, and other bits that are not rendered directly by the player.
-If you want to get that data as well, you will have to scrape the `/watch` page separately.

 Next, the `playabilityStatus` object indicates whether the video is playable within the context of the client that made the request.
 In case it's not, a `reason` property will be included with a human-readable message explaining why — for example, because the video is intended for mature audiences, or because it's not accessible in the current region.
 When dealing with unplayable videos, you'll still be able to obtain their metadata, but you won't be able to retrieve any streams.